đ Contents

 A: Only in controlled environments like internal developer tools or sandboxesânever with user input. - Q7: How do you protect against

--based attacks?
+eval-based attacks?

-for expression parsing. - Q8: What’s a safe way to evaluate math formulas from user input?
+A: Never useevalon user input.
+Use strong parameter validation, whitelisted operations, and gems likeDentakufor expression parsing. - Q8: What’s a safe way to evaluate math formulas from user input?

-A: Use theDentaku
+A: Use theDentakugem:

-calculator.evaluate("price * qty", price: 10, qty: 5)
+calculator.evaluate("price * qty", price: 10, qty: 5)safely returns50. - Q9: Can

-affect performance?
+evalaffect performance?

-because it parses and compiles code at runtime. - Q10: How do you refactor existing
+A: Yes,evalis slower than method dispatch likesendbecause it parses and compiles code at runtime. - Q10: How do you refactor existing

 Example:# BAD eval("user.#{param}") # GOOD if %w[name email].include?(param) user.public_send(param) end

-with structured, predictable logic.â
+eval with structured, predictable logic.â

-Best Practices: Using or Avoiding eval
+Best Practices: Using or Avoiding eval in Ruby/Rails

-gives dynamic capabilities in Ruby, its use comes with significant risks.
+While eval gives dynamic capabilities in Ruby, its use comes with significant risks.
 Below are key practices to follow when dealing with dynamic evaluation in any Ruby or Rails codebase:

 - Avoid eval with User Input: Never use

-to execute code that includes user-provided values.
+evalto execute code that includes user-provided values.
 This is the most common source of vulnerabilities. - Use

-for Dynamic Logic: Handle known operations using whitelisted logic instead of evaluating strings. - Whitelist Inputs: If dynamic behavior is required, strictly whitelist allowed values or operations before processing.
+caseoriffor Dynamic Logic: Handle known operations using whitelisted logic instead of evaluating strings. - Whitelist Inputs: If dynamic behavior is required, strictly whitelist allowed values or operations before processing.

 - Use a Safe Expression Parser: Use gems like

-for user-defined formulas or simple math evaluation. - Don’t use eval in Controllers or Models: Instead, move dynamic logic into service objects or use Rubyâs metaprogramming tools responsibly.
+Dentakufor user-defined formulas or simple math evaluation. - Don’t use eval in Controllers or Models: Instead, move dynamic logic into service objects or use Rubyâs metaprogramming tools responsibly.

 - Use

-inside classes or modules. - Isolate with Binding (if you must use eval): Always provide a
+define_methodfor Dynamic Method Creation: If you must create methods dynamically, usedefine_methodinside classes or modules. - Isolate with Binding (if you must use eval): Always provide a

-object to contain scope and reduce exposure. - Log and Audit Any eval Usage: If eval must exist, log usage, inputs, and context, and periodically audit the code.
+bindingobject to contain scope and reduce exposure. - Log and Audit Any eval Usage: If eval must exist, log usage, inputs, and context, and periodically audit the code.

 - Benchmark Before Use:

-, or lambdas for performance-critical paths.
+evalis slow.
+Always compare againstsend,method_missing, or lambdas for performance-critical paths.

 - StackOverflow â Why is eval evil?